Whale Watching Tours in Monterey Bay

-The presence of the enormous Monterey Canyon, a gaping cleft below the nearshore waters of the Bay, is one reason why whales are so commonly seen close to land here.
+The presence of the enormous Monterey Canyon, a gaping cleft below the near shore waters of the Bay, is one reason why whales are so commonly seen close to land here.
 Feeding for huge baleen whales is often productive along the margins of this plunging defile, while migrating pods are funneled into coastal waters to traverse it.

 Throughout the year, a remarkable diversity of whales utilizes habitats in Monterey Bay.
 Gray whales migrating between nursery grounds in Mexico and feeding areas in Alaska journey through the Bay twice a year--southward in early to mid-winter, northward in early to mid-spring.
 Humpback whales are other long-distance travelers, feasting in summer and autumn off the California coast before trekking to balmier Mexican waters for breeding.

 Another notable member of Monterey Bay's marine community is the orca, or killer whale, which is actually a huge dolphin.
+Orcas live 50 to 80 years.
 These dramatic top predators, highly intelligent and social, are particularly active in the Bay during the northerly gray-whale migration, when they stake out along the deep waters of the Monterey Canyon to ambush calves.

 Smaller relatives of the orca--notably the Dall's porpoise, Pacific white-sided dolphin, and Risso's dolphin--are regularly seen from whale-watching boats as well, sometimes in huge pods.